-- 1. You are eligible for graduation financial aid if: - a. you are enrolled as a student at the HU University of Applied Sciences Utrecht, in a programme for which the student has not yet been awarded a degree and owe statutory tuition fees, and; - b. you are or were entitled to the performance-related grant as referred to in the 'Wet studiefinanciering 2000' (Student Finance Act 2000), and; - c. your study is delayed or will be delayed due to special circumstance, and - d. is not (or no longer) eligible for the provision for the extension of the performancerelated grant by the Education Executive Agency, and - e. you have fulfilled the procedural requirements. - 2.
-The only special circumstances, as referred to in Paragraph 1, are (7.51.2(c) through 7.51.2(h) and 7.51(b) of the WHW) are: - a. illness or pregnancy and the student giving birth; - b. a disability or chronic illness; - c. special family circumstances, also including the special circumstances of the person with whom the student is living together or is in a long-standing LAT relationship; - d. the circumstance that the study programme is structured in such a way that the student was or will be unable, in all reasonableness, to sit the final examination within the period that he is entitled to a performance-related grant (higher education) (insufficiently studyable programme); - e. activities in the administrative or social field that are in the interest of the university or of the education followed by the student.
-This is at the discretion of the Education, Research and Student Affairs Service (OO&S) Director; - f. top-level sports status of the HU, according to the Top-Level Sports Scheme; - g. any circumstances other than those mentioned above, which, if a request for financial support based thereon were not approved, would lead to extreme unfairness.
+- 1. Eligible for graduation support is a person who is a student at the University of Applied Sciences Utrecht, is enrolled in a programme for which he has not yet been awarded a degree and who is liable to pay statutory tuition fees and who, - a) is entitled or has been entitled to the performance-related grant as a result of referred to in the Student Finance Act 2000, and; - b) has incurred or will incur a delay in study during the scholarship entitlement period as a result of special circumstances as referred to in Article 2, and; - c) is not (or no longer) eligible for the provision for the extension of the performance-related grant by the Education Executive Agency, and d. who has complied with the procedural requirements.

+Without prejudice to paragraph 1, students who are enrolled in a programme that has not been re-accredited or have been revoked as a result of which the student is no longer entitled to student finance is also eligible for graduation aid (7.51b).

+- 2. The special circumstances which may be taken into account by the Graduation Aid Committee when assessing an application for graduation aid are only: (7.51.2b-h): - a) illness or pregnancy and the student giving birth; - b) a disability or chronic illness; - c) special family circumstances, also including the special circumstances of the person with whom the student is living together or is in a long-standing LAT relationship; - d) the circumstance that the study programme is structured in such a way that the student was or will be unable, in all reasonableness, to sit the final examination within the period that he is entitled to a performance-related grant (higher education) (insufficiently studyable programme); - e) activities in the administrative or social field that are in the interest of the university or of the education followed by the student.
+This is at the discretion of the Education, Research and Student Affairs Service (OO&S) Director; - f) top-level sports status of the HU, according to the Top-Level Sports Scheme; - g) any circumstances other than those mentioned above, which, if a request for financial support based thereon were not approved, would lead to extreme unfairness.
 This is at the discretion of the OO&S Director.